 Let us have good head and shoulders—the basic elegant posture of enlightenment. ~ Chögyam Trungpa Rinpoche

-Growing up, I studied Buddhism with Sakyong Mipham Rinpoche.
-I can’t tell you how many times he’d remind us that half our state of mind was dependent on our posture.
+Growing up, I studied Buddhism.
+I can’t tell you how many times we’d be reminded that half our state of mind was dependent on our posture.

-I remember, too, reading that the Sakyong’s father, Chogyam Trungpa, remarked on how friends would edge to their seats and sit up bolt upright in the movie theater when they were excited.
+I remember, too, reading that Chogyam Trungpa remarked on how friends would edge to their seats and sit up bolt upright in the movie theater when they were excited.
 You can see a sort of peace and presence in calligraphy experts—and that physical elegance, whether manifested through art or dance or everyday life—further manifests in our inner and outer actions.

 This is such a simple point that it’s easy to overlook how easy, and powerful, a tool this is to keep in mind.
 When you’re depressed, make an effort to sit up, and relax.
 When you’re excited, make an effort to breathe.